cda-tum/mqt-limdd/extern/qfr/extern/dd_package/LIMDD improvements.md

 ## Better Runtimes

-- (done) In `makeDDNode`, only call `constructStabilizerGeneratorSet` when a node is newly created, and _not_ when a new is succesfully looked up from the UniqueTable.
+- (done) In `makeDDNode`, only call `constructStabilizerGeneratorSet` when a node is newly created, and _not_ when a new is successfully looked up from the UniqueTable.
   - To this end, refactor the `nodeTable.lookup()` function so it takes an extra bool parameter by reference, which it sets to `true` iff the node that is returned was newly created, and to false when the node existed in the Table.
 - ### Hard-code certain gates, to allow linear-time processing, using the algorithms presented in the new arxiv version of the LIMDD paper
   - Implement `getMatrixDescription(mNode)` which, given a Matrix LIMDD, figures out which gates is being implemented